Why this young entrepreneur lives with his parents

 “I would not be able to be an entrepreneur if I wasn’t living at home,” Mr. Asadi says.
 “It would straight up never work.”

 The phenomenon of young adults living with their parents got a lot of attention back in the last recession, and the trend hasn’t gone away.
-In fact, it has new legs in cities like Toronto and Vancouver, where renting a place and owning are both hyper-expensive.
+In fact, it has new legs in cities such as Toronto and Vancouver, where renting a place or owning are both hyper-expensive.
 Mr. Asadi’s story shows how living at home as a millennial isn’t just a stopgap.
 It can also be a strategic move for both financial and career reasons.

 Mr. Asadi is the founder of Sherpa.Tax, a website that helps people find out all the tax breaks they’re entitled to.
 It’s one of those concepts that makes you wonder why no one thought of it before.
 Mr. Asadi says more than 71,000 people have used the service since it was introduced early last year.